 Instead of ‘retard’ or ‘imbecile’, try:

-Arse, Asshat, Balloon, Berk, Bigmouth, Bloviator, Blowhard, Bollix, Bozo, Braggart, Buffoon, Bullshitter, Chump, Cockalorum, Cockwomble, Contrarian, Delinquent, Dickhead, Dickweed, Dingbat, Dingleberry, Dipshit, Dipstick, Divvy, Doofus, Douche, Embarrassment, Fecker, Gasbag, Gink, Gobdaw, Gobshite, Ignoramus, Jackass, Jerk, Knobhead, Lemon, Loudmouth, Maggot, Mooncalf, Mumpsimus, Muppet, Nerk, Noodle, Nyaff, Pettifogger, Prat, Prick, Quack, Sap, Schmuck, Scoundrel, Smellfungus, Snollygoster, Twerp, Ultracrepidariun, Vulgarian, Wally, Wazzock, Wastrel, Windbag, Yakass
+Arse, Asshat, Balloon, Berk, Bigmouth, Bloviator, Blowhard, Bollix, Bozo, Braggart, Buffoon, Bullshitter, Cacafuego, Chump, Cockalorum, Cockwomble, Contrarian, Delinquent, Dickhead, Dickweed, Dingbat, Dingleberry, Divvy, Doofus, Douche, Embarrassment, Fecker, Gasbag, Gink, Gobdaw, Gobshite, Ignoramus, Jackass, Jerk, Knobhead, Lemon, Loudmouth, Maggot, Mooncalf, Mumpsimus, Muppet, Nerk, Noodle, Nyaff, Pettifogger, Plonker, Prat, Prick, Quack, Sap, Schmuck, Scoundrel, Smellfungus, Snollygoster, Twerp, Ultracrepidariun, Vulgarian, Wally, Wazzock, Wastrel, Windbag, Yakass